-- Administer small boluses of Lactated Ringer's (maximum single bolus of 250 mL prior to additional blood pressure check) to achieve and maintain a systolic blood pressure of 90 mmHg or greater (or mean arterial pressure of 65 mmHg). - If head injury is suspected, administer small boluses of Lactated Ringer's to maintain a systolic blood pressure of 110 mmHg or greater. - For patients 15 years of age and older with suspected hemorrhagic shock (SBP less than 90) due to trauma, administer TXA 1 gram in 100 mL of approved diluent (normal saline/Lactated Ringer's/D5W) IV/IO over 10 minutes.
+- Administer small boluses of Lactated Ringer's (maximum single bolus of 250 mL prior to additional blood pressure check) to achieve and maintain a systolic blood pressure of 90 mmHg or greater (or mean arterial pressure of 65 mmHg). - If head injury is suspected, administer small boluses of Lactated Ringer's to maintain a systolic blood pressure of 110 mmHg or greater. - Trauma: For patients 15 years of age and older with suspected hemorrhagic shock (SBP less than 90) due to trauma, administer TXA 1 gram in 100 mL of approved diluent (normal saline/Lactated Ringer's/D5W) IV/IO over 10 minutes.
 Injury must have occurred within the past one (1) hour.
-Do not delay transport to initiate TXA.
+Do not delay transport to initiate TXA. - Postpartum Hemorrhage: For postpartum hemorrhage (SBP less than 90 or HR greater than 110 AND ongoing blood loss AND within 1 hour of delivery), despite performing uterine massage: administer TXA 1 gram in 100 mL of approved diluent (normal saline/Lactated Ringer's/D5W) IV/IO over 10 minutes.